 In a large saucepan, combine the pumpkin, garlic cloves, thyme sprigs, salt, and coconut milk.
 Cook over medium heat, uncovered, stirring occasionally, and making sure the all the pumpkin is submerged.
 Simmer until the pumpkin is fork-tender, about 30 minutes.
 Remove and discard the thyme sprigs.

-Carefully place the squash mixture in a blender (Vitamix works best!) and purée until velvety smooth.
+Carefully place the squash mixture in a blender (Vitamix works best!) add in miso paste and purée until all velvety smooth.

 Meanwhile, cook the pasta in salted water until al dente.
 Drain and rinse with cool water, remove all excess liquid.